opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 In the current SAI P4 Extension Proposal the newly introduced SAI_OBJECT_TYPE_P4EXT_ENTRY will remain disconnected from the SAI Pipeline Object Graph.
 In other words, there will be no dependency from/to other SAI object to/from SAI_OBJECT_TYPE_P4EXT_ENTRY.
 Also, the proposal places no restriction on the relative placement of the new features/table in the SAI Pipeline.
-The implementation and interaction of the new feature with the SAI pipeline is left to each individual vendor.

 ## Match Action Paradigm ##